Documentation Index

 2. Generate an Access Token

 Click Regenerate Token to create a new access token.
-This token authenticates your MCP client with Bag of words.
+This token authenticates your MCP client with Bag of words.3.
+Configure Your MCP Client

 Client Configuration